-In order for any form of development to be sustainable, population growth in the area, both from reproduction and from the effects of migration, must remain within the limits of carrying capacity, which, while not fixed, is also not free to increase at will (e.g. Fearnside, 1986; Cohen, 1995).
-There is no such thing as "sustainable development" for an infinite number of people.
+In order for any form of development to be sustainable, population growth in the area, both from reproduction and from migration effects, must remain within the limits of carrying capacity, which, while not fixed, is also not free to increase at will (e.g., Fearnside, 1986; Cohen, 1995).
+There is no such thing as 'sustainable development' for an infinite number of people.

-Conclusions
+4. Conclusions

 A strategy for achieving sustainable development in rural Amazonia requires both short-term and long-term measures.
 While immediate steps to maintain the population and to prevent further loss of forest are needed, progress also must be made on longterm goals that will provide a stable basis for maintaining both the forest and the population.
 This should focus on the environmental services of standing forest.
-The biodiversity maintenance, carbon storage and water cycling functions of the forest are worth more to the rich countries than the value of land in Amazonia, which reflects the potential profitability of selling timber and replacing the forest with agriculture or How to convert the environmental services of the ranching. forest into an income stream, and how to convert this stream into a foundation for sustainable development in rural Amazonia is a great challenge.
+The biodiversity maintenance, carbon storage and water cycling functions of rainforest are worth more to rich countries than the value of land in Amazonia, which reflects the potential profitability of selling timber and replacing forest with agriculture or ranching.
+How to convert environmental services of forest into an income stream, and how to convert this stream into a foundation for sustainable development in rural Amazonia is a great challenge.